The baby name Nora makes for a smart classic, a traditional choice perfect for a modern girl.

 Novelist Dashiell Hammett gave us Nick and Nora Charles, the original husband-and-wife detective team.

-And there’s something about saying Nick and Nora together – just ask the pajama company, or the Michael Cera-Kat Dennings 2008 flick, Nick and Norah’s Infinite Playlist.
+And there’s something about saying Nick and Nora together – just ask the pajama company, or the Michael Cera-Kat Dennings 2008 movie, Nick and Norah’s Infinite Playlist.

-First, there’s writer Nora Ephron.
-Even if you don’t recognize the name immediately, she’s created modern cinematic staples, like When Harry Met Sally and Sleepless in Seattle.
+- Writer Nora Ephron created modern movie favorites, including When Harry Met Sally and Sleepless in Seattle.

-That’s the year that the biopic Nora debuted, telling the story of James Joyce and his wife, Nora Barnacle.
+One possible reason?
+The year 2000 was the year the biopic Nora debuted, telling the story of James Joyce and his wife, Nora Barnacle.
 While it was an indie Irish film with minimal reach, perhaps it lent the baby name Nora some literary sheen.

 Nora – and the spelling Norah – also fit nicely with favorites from the late 1990s and early 2000s, like Sarah and Emma.